A New Approach to Random Access: Reliable Communication and Reliable Collision Detection: Introduction

 \section{Introduction}

 Classical information theory regards each transmitter in a multiuser communication system as backlogged with an infinite reservoir of traffic \cite{ref Shannon48}\cite{ref Cover05}.
-To achieve reliable communication, transmitters first jointly determine their codebooks and information rates and share this information with the receiver and with each other.
-The encoded symbols are then transmitted to the receiver continuously over a long time duration.
+To achieve reliable communication, transmitters first \underline{jointly} determine their codebooks and their information rates and share this information with the receiver and with each other.
+The encoded symbols are then transmitted to the receiver continuously over a long time.
 Channel capacity and channel coding theorems are proved using the standard argument of jointly typical sequences by taking the sequence (or codeword) length to infinity \cite{ref Shannon48}\cite{ref Cover05}.

-By allowing a small acceptable communication error probability, information theoretic results can be extended to channel coding within a long, but finite-length, time duration \cite{ref Gallager65}.
-Consequently, in a time-slotted communication model, if information bits arrive stochastically and queue at the transmitters, transmitters can jointly adapt their information rates in each time slot to optimize certain system performance based on coding theoretic results and on the status of the message queues \cite{ref Telatar95}\cite{ref Berry02}\cite{ref Yeh02}.
+By allowing a small acceptable communication error probability, information theoretic results can be extended to channel coding within a finite-length time duration \cite{ref Gallager65}.
+Consequently, in a time-slotted communication model, if information bits arrive stochastically and queue at the transmitters, the latter can jointly adapt their information rates in each time slot to optimize certain system performance based on coding theoretic results and on the status of the message queues \cite{ref Telatar95}\cite{ref Berry02}\cite{ref Yeh02}.
 Determination of fundamental performance limitations, such as the throughput and queuing delay tradeoff, can therefore be obtained as in \cite{ref Berry02}.
-Although such an extension enabled the incorporation of stochastic traffic arrival in information theoretic analysis, it inherited the key assumption, and hence also the limitation, of joint information rate determination among transmitters in each time slot \cite{ref Telatar95}\cite{ref Berry02}\cite{ref Yeh02}.
+Although such an extension enabled a modest incorporation of stochastic traffic arrivals in information theoretic analysis, it inherited the key assumption, and hence also the limitation, of joint information rate determination among transmitters in each time slot \cite{ref Telatar95}\cite{ref Berry02}\cite{ref Yeh02}.